 What is Butter Chicken?

-Butter Chicken, also known as chicken makhani or traditionally as murgh makhani, is an Indian curry made with a base of a spiced tomato gravy with plenty of butter (makhan) and marinated chicken that's typically cooked in a tandoor.
+Butter Chicken is also known as chicken makhani or in Hindi as murgh makhani.
+It is an Indian curry made with a base of a spiced tomato gravy with plenty of butter (makhan) and yogurt-marinated chicken that's traditionally cooked in a tandoor.
 It's famous for its bold red-orange color, silky smooth creamy texture, and rich flavors.

 You may think Butter Chicken is centuries old, but it really came about in the mid-1900s!
-In the 1950s, Kundan Lal Jaggi and Kundan Lal Gujral developed this world-famous dish at their restaurant Moti Mahal in Delhi, India.
-They actually made it on accident by combining leftover tandoori chicken and a tomato-based gravy with butter.
+In the 1950s, Kundan Lal Gujral, the founder of restaurant Moti Mahal in New Delhi, developed this world-famous dish on accident by combining leftover tandoori chicken with a tomato-based gravy with butter, or makhani (Source: Moti Mahal Cookbook).
+You can still visit the restaurant today to try their famous creation.

-Now, we see Butter Chicken served not only by itself but in burritos, on top of pizzas, in wraps, and more.
+Today, we see Butter Chicken served not only by itself but in burritos, on top of pizzas, in wraps, and more.
 This dish has truly become world famous for its richness and bold flavor.
+And it's not without some drama and a lawsuit to determine who can lay claim to the true origins of this dish!

-Butter Chicken and Chicken Tikka Masala, although similar, are not the same dish!
+From Butter Chicken came Chicken Tikka Masala and while similar, they are not the same dish.
 Butter Chicken has its origins in India and uses more butter, while Chicken Tikka Masala is a British dish with a more concentrated tomato flavor.

 Ingredients - Notes and Substitutions

 Whew, okay.
-The recipe has a hefty amount of ingredients, I admit it!
+The recipe may feel like a hefty amount of ingredients, I admit it!
 Butter Chicken is, in my opinion, not that much effort to make.
 But to make it well, you need quite a few whole and ground spices.
 All of the ingredients are common to a well-stocked Indian kitchen.
 Let's go through them.

-If, for some reason, the spices aren't accessible, then I'd highly recommend the MDH Butter Chicken Masala.
+If, for some reason, the spices aren't accessible, then I'd highly recommend the MDH Butter Chicken Masala, which can be found online or at the Indian grocery.
 Use a quarter of the box for the marinade, and another quarter for the makhani sauce.
 I adjust the MDH masala with an additional 1 teaspoon garam masala, ⅛ teaspoon ground cloves, ½ teaspoon cumin, ½ teaspoon freshly ground green cardamom, and ½ teaspoon coriander to the makhani sauce.

 The Marinade

 Lightly charred, flavorful marinated chicken thighs add half of the flavor to the makhani!
-The chicken is marinated in dahi, ginger, garlic, lemon juice, and spices and then baked in a tandoor, oven, or pan fried.
+The chicken is marinated in dahi, ginger, garlic, lemon juice, and tandoori spices before it's baked in a tandoor, oven, or pan-fried.

 - Ginger garlic paste - Or as I call it, gigi paste!
 This is simply a 50/50 mix of ginger and garlic that's blended into a paste.
 You can easily make ginger garlic paste at home in a mortar and pestle or blender, or purchase it readymade.

-- Green chilis - Thin green chili peppers or serranos add a bit of extra spice!
+- Green chilis - Indian green chili peppers or serranos add a bit of extra spice!
+Kashmiri chili powder is really mild and mostly for color and flavor so if you're a spice lover, this will punch up the heat.
 I like to deseed mine and then use a mortar and pestle to grind them up into a paste.
-This can be omitted.
+It can be omitted.

-- Spices - For the spices, you'll need garam masala, ground turmeric, ground cumin, and kashmiri chili powder.
-Kashmiri chili powder adds the bright red color, but can be substituted with regular chili powder.
+- Spices - For the quick DIY tandoori masala, you'll need garam masala, ground turmeric, ground cumin, and kashmiri chili powder.
+Kashmiri chili powder adds the bright red color and is very mild in heat, but can be substituted with regular chili powder or paprika.
 Feel free to reduce the amount of chili powder.
 But this recipe is from an Indian kitchen!
 We love heat!

 Butter Chicken Sauce